johnmcraig/StackPosts_/README.md

 ```sh
 ~$ cd src/StackPosts_/
 ```
-In either order, navigate to either the client or api/server side files and install their dependecies.
+In either order, navigate to the client or api/server side files and install their dependecies.
 Once again, you will need Node.js and `npm` installed along with the .Net Core 2.2 SDK.

 For client side dependecies:
 ```sh